 - d.
 One experience must be at least 6 weeks in length. - e.
-The field experience must include the following key areas: warm- up, flexibility training, exercise technique, spotting, Olympic-style lifting, progressions/regressions, test selection and administration, program design, speed/agility/plyometric training, anaerobic and aerobic program design, and periodization.
+Specifically, the field experience must minimally include the following key areas: warmup, flexibility training, exercise technique, spotting, Olympic-style lifting, progressions/regressions, test selection and administration, program design, speed/agility/plyometric training, anaerobic and aerobic program design, and periodization.

-- 5. There must be a Memorandum of Understanding (MOU), or comparable document signed by both the field experience site (by someone with signing authority) and the institution that recognizes the student's presence at the site and provides permission for the student to participate in the field experience. - 6.
+- 5. There must be a Memorandum of Understanding (MOU) or other document signed by both the field experience site (by someone with signing authority) and the institution recognizing the student's presence at the site and giving permission for the student to participate in the field experience actively. - 6.
 Field experience must be included in the curriculum as a course or part of a course. - 7.
 Paid field experiences are permitted provided they meet all the requirements as described in this section.

-Narrative and curriculum "map" describing how the content areas listed in Standard III.C are integrated across the field experiences requiring students to apply this content, a log of field experience hours/experiences/client encounters for each student, a description of how the expected outcomes are met, examples of learning experiences/objectives and documentation including evaluations from Field Experience Site Supervisor, and a Memorandum of Understanding (MOU) (or comparable) for each field experience site.
+Narrative or curriculum "map" describing how the areas of instruction listed in Standard III.C are integrated across the field experiences that require students to demonstrate and apply these principles, a log of field experience hours/experiences/client encounters for each student, a description of how the expected outcomes are met, examples of learning experiences/objectives and documentation including evaluations from Field Experience Site Supervisor, and a Memorandum of Understanding (MOU) for each field experience site.